gbogard/hugo-portfolio/content/posts/functional-error-handling/index.md

 ## IO monads, why do we care?

 So, monads encode some functional *effect*.
-The `IO` monad, which you can find an implementation of in the *Cats Effect* library, is another member of this big family, aiming at encoding side-effects and asynchronicity.
+The `IO` monad, which you can find an implementation of in the *Cats Effect* library, is another member of this big family, aiming at encoding side effects and asynchronicity.
 Consider the following signature:

 ```scala
 def getUser(id: String): IO[User]